 All about the 16th World Scout Moot 2022 in Ireland

 So you might be wondering what a Moot is and why you should be interested in it.
-The World Scout Moot is an international gathering of 18 to 25 year olds from around the world.
+The World Scout Moot is an international gathering of 18 to 25 year olds (18 to 26 year olds for 2022) from around the world.
 Every four years, the Moot takes place in a different host country.
 The first Moot took place in 1931 in Switzerland, with the last two hosted in Canada in 2013 and then Iceland in 2017.

-The next Moot will be hosted by Scouting Ireland in 2021.
+The next Moot will be hosted by Scouting Ireland.
+It was originally planned to take place in July 2021, however due to COVID-19 has been delayed a year to July 2022.
 The theme for this Moot is le chéile (leh kay-la) which translates to ‘together’.
 There is an old saying in the Irish language; “ní neart go cur le chéile” which means “there is no strength without unity”.
 The Moot will bring together thousands of Scouts from across the world, to share cultures, learn from each other and gain new skills.

-1) The 16th World Scout Moot takes place in July 2021 in Ireland.
+1) The 16th World Scout Moot takes place from Monday 18th to Friday 29th July 2022 in Ireland.

 2) The participant experience is made up of two halves; Trails and Base Camp.

 3) Participants join international patrols, making new friends from around the globe.

 4) The backbone of the Moot are an amazing International Service Team who make the event happen.

 5) The longest place name in Ireland is Muckanaghederdauhaulia.
 Try saying that 5 times fast!